bogdan9898/flaskvel/docs/README.md

 - The field under validation must be present and not empty *only when all* of the other specified fields are not present.

 ## same:*foo,bar,..*
-- The given *fields* must match the field under validation.
+- All of the given *fields* must match the field under validation.

 ## size:*value*
 - The field under validation must have a size matching the given *value*.
 For string data, *value* corresponds to the number of characters.
 For numeric data, value corresponds to a given integer/float *value* (the attribute must also have the [numeric](#numeric) or [integer](#integer) rule).
 For an array, size corresponds to the count of the array.
 For a json, *value* must be equal to the number of keys.
 For files, *size* corresponds to the file size in kilobytes.